 If your child has been diagnosed with an anxiety disorder, you may wonder about treatment.
 Many parents worry about medication prescribed for their kids.
-Anti-anxiety drugs can be helpful to both children and adults.
+Anti-anxiety medication is an option for both children and adults.
 However, the types of medication used to treat children are different from those for treating adults.
 Some anti-anxiety medications for adults haven’t been studied in children.

 Most doctors prefer to use drugs that are well-studied in kids.
 And they start with drugs that cause the fewest side effects.
-Let’s look at the anti-anxiety medications available for children, including possible side effects.
+Take a look at the anti-anxiety medications available for children, including possible side effects.

 Selective Serotonin Reuptake Inhibitors (SSRIs)